TurnOfAFriendlyCard/Domoticz-Rhasspy-Plugin/README.md

 Every intent that needs to be interpreted by Domoticz needs to start with `dz` succeeded by an API command for Domoticz, for instance `switchlight`.
 The intent text in the plugin is not case sensitive (everything will be converted to lowercase by the plugin).

-Currently supported API commands of Domoticz (see for details https://wiki.domoticz.com/Domoticz_API/JSON_URL's) and the appendix chapter at the end of this readme document:
+Currently supported API commands of Domoticz (see for details https://wiki.domoticz.com/Domoticz_API/JSON_URL's and the appendix chapter at the end of this readme document):
   1. [dzswitchlight] - So Domoticz type `Light/Switch`, update the state.
   2. [dzgetdevices] - So actual value of a Domoticz device, report the value.
 ### Sentences